Vandivier/afterecon/content/2016-10-24-short-essay-regarding-dispute-resolution-when-rationalities-conflict-cost-and-choice-in-a-mixed-economy.md

 ---
-title: Short Essay Regarding \"Dispute Resolution when Rationalities Conflict: Cost and Choice in a Mixed Economy\"
+title: "Short Essay Regarding \"Dispute Resolution when Rationalities Conflict: Cost and Choice in a Mixed Economy\""
 date: 2016-10-24 15:00:14
 author: John Vandivier
 ---